 Here is a recent piece from Ryan Holiday about parenting from Seneca – a well-known Stoic philosopher.
 Following that is a table that outlines Amy Edmondson and her approach on how to be a leader, not a boss.
 I believe they are quite similar in how to build great teammates and teams- the first is about parenting and the second is about leading teams.

-In my upcoming book, Further, Faster, I emphasize the primacy of teams and team leaders.
+In my book, Further, Faster, more than one-third is focused on teams and team leaders.
 To read a previous piece on the two key questions team leaders must ask each week of their team members to create a high-performing team, click here.

 Although we know nearly nothing about Seneca’s family life or how his children turned out, we know at least that he gave good advice.
 We know that as a wealthy, powerful, and famous man, the deck was stacked against him.
 These are corrosive, corrupting influences, particularly on children.
 Yet it was clearly quite important to Seneca to raise a normal kid—and to encourage everyone else to do the same thing.

 Below is some advice from Seneca on parenting:

 - Spur them to conceive of great things for themselves, but curb them from arrogance.